apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Beats Solo Buds already sound like a better deal than AirPods 2**
+**Police clear pro-Palestinian protesters from Columbia University's Hamilton Hall**

-You can read more about it [here](https://9to5mac.com/2024/04/30/beats-solo-buds-vs-airpods-2/).
+You can read more about it [here](https://apnews.com/article/israel-palestinian-campus-student-protests-war-c6e5549532c85f13493daa22d0d143ac).

 ## Requirements
 - Python 3.8